Daniel J. Frey

 Only a few superficial people ever believe they are important.

-None of us wake up and say I'm the best.
+None of us wakes up and says I'm the best.

 Well, almost none of us.